abhishek8040/GoCompiler/README.md

 - ✅ **Multi-language Support** – Compile and run Python, C, C++, and Java code.
 - ✍️ **Online Editor** – Write and edit code using a responsive, browser-based editor.
 - ⚡ **Real-time Code Suggestions** – Get syntax hints and code improvements as you type.
-- 🤖 **AI Code Generation** – Generate starter code or snippets using integrated APIs.
+- 🤖 **AI Code Generation** – Generate starter code or snippets using integrated HuggingFace APIs.
 - 🌐 **No Installation Needed** – Fully online and accessible from any device.
 - 🔐 **Safe Execution Environment** – Isolated backend execution (via Docker or safe subprocess).